DIYODEmag/DIYsplay/README.md

     diysplay.setScreen(DIGITAL_CLOCK);
 }
 ```
 The ```DIGITAL_CLOCK``` text can be replaced with whatever screen you want to display on the DIYsplay.
-A full list can be found on the [Screens](#diysplay) page, which also includes previews and how to use each one. <!--- ??
-TODO: UPDATE SCREENS LINK -->
+A full list can be found on the [Screens](screens.md) page, which also includes previews and how to use each one.

 Okay, let's display a time on the screen.
 To begin with, lets just put a single time on the screen.
 It won't count, but it's a start.
 ```C++